acmoles/portfolio/portfolio/projects/toucan-research.md

 ## Research

 <p class="subtitle">
-  I asked existing toucanBox customers what ‘value for money’ means to them and gathered their attitudes to children's digital media.
+  I asked existing toucanBox customers what <em>value for money</em> means to them and collected their attitudes to children's digital media.
 </p>

-Customer acquisition and retention were two of the most discussed performance metrics at toucanBox.
-This project however, focused on an equally important but somewhat subtler metric; the rate at which trialists convert to fully paid customers (activation rate).
+My approach was to engage parents with an in-depth interview, intended to flesh out the insights from our automatic unsubscriber survey.
+Simultaneously I would offer their children popular apps and games to play on an iPhone.
+Once the interview concluded we switched our attention to what the child was doing, discussing the app and asking questions of the child.
+This way I gathered detailed qualitative information from the parents and play tested competitor apps with the child.

 </template>